A Cigale module tailored (not only) for Low-Luminosity AGN: Results and Discussion

 \subsection{Galaxy contamination}

 Exploring the influence of different photometric apertures on the SED fitting for our LLAGN sample sheds light on how solid this module is for future applications.
-We specifically evaluated how different the AGN properties obtained from our 9-arcsec central photometry are from those obtained from entire galaxy photometry provided by DustPedia.
+We specifically evaluated how different the AGN luminosity obtained from our 9-arcsec central photometry is from those obtained from entire galaxy photometry provided by DustPedia.

-Figure \ref{fig:full-galaxy} compares bolometric luminosities calculated using these two distinct methods.
-The congruence observed between the results signifies that our module effectively discerns the LLAGN bolometric luminosities across a wide luminosity range.
-Moreover, the findings from the aperture-based method closely mirror those acquired through full galaxy photometry.
-However, the full galaxy photometry seems to have lower luminosities than the central aperture but follows the 1:1 relation within the uncertainties, indicating that the discrepancies are minimal and fall within the error margins.
+\Cref{fig:full-galaxy} compares bolometric luminosities calculated using these two distinct methods.
+The congruence observed in the results indicates that our module effectively captures the bolometric luminosities of LLAGN across a wide range of luminosities.
+Additionally, the findings from the aperture-based method closely align with those obtained using full galaxy photometry.
+While the full galaxy photometry tends to show slightly lower luminosities than the central aperture, it still follows the 1:1 relation within the uncertainties, indicating that the discrepancies are minimal and fall within the error margins.
 The average offset between the two methods is 0.16 dex.

 This consistency in bolometric luminosity estimation becomes particularly pertinent for sources at higher redshifts.
 At such distances, an instrument's PSF might encapsulate emissions from the central regions and the periphery of galaxies, potentially complicating the task of distinctly resolving galactic structures.
 Despite these challenges, the IRX module demonstrates a steadfast capability to accurately estimate bolometric luminosities, demonstrating its effectiveness even when full galaxy photometry is employed.
 These observations highlight the utility of this module when the photometry accounts for the galaxy's total emitted flux, extending its applicability to high-redshift observations.